cloudposse/geodesic/README.md

 ## Extending the Geodesic Shell

 You can easily extend the Geodesic shell by creating your own repo with a `Dockerfile`.
 We suggest you have it inherit `FROM geodeisc:latest` or some specific build.
 In side your container, you can replace any of our code with your own to make it behave exactly as you wish.
+You could even create one dedicated shell per cluster with logic tailored specifically for that cluster.

+Here are some other tips.
+Most of our modules do an `-include Makefile.*`, which means, we'll include other `Makefiles` in that directory.
+To add additional functionality, simply drop-in your `Makefile.something` in that module directory.

+Want to add additional aliases or affect the shell?
+Drop your script in `/etc/profile.d` and it will be loaded automatically when the shell starts.

+As you can see, you can easily change almost any aspect of how the shell works simply by extending it.

 ## Usage Examples